cilium/cilium/Documentation/admin.rst

 ^^^^^^^

-When running Cilium using the container image ``cilium/cilium``, these are the requirements your system has to fulfil:
+When running Cilium using the container image ``cilium/cilium``, these are the requirements your system has to fulfill:

 - `Linux kernel`_ >= 4.8 (>= 4.9.17 LTS recommended)
 - Key-Value store (see :ref:`req_kvstore` for version details)